Video mode initialization and transition to protected mode

 As the comment says: Do the last things and invoke protected mode, so let's see what these last things are and switch into protected mode.

 The go_to_protected_mode function is defined in arch/x86/boot/pm.c.
-It contains some routines which make the last preparations before we can jump into protected mode, so let's look at it and try to understand what it does and how it works.
+It contains routines that make the final preparations before we jump into protected mode, so let's look at it and try to understand what it does and how it works.

-The very first function that we may see in the go_to_protected_mode is the realmode_switch_hook function.
-This function invokes the real mode switch hook if it is present or disables NMI otherwise.
+The very first function that we can see in go_to_protected_mode is the realmode_switch_hook function.
+This function invokes the real mode switch hook if it is present, or disables NMI otherwise.
 The hooks are used if the bootloader runs in a hostile environment.
 You can read more about hooks in the boot protocol (see ADVANCED BOOT LOADER HOOKS).
 Interrupts must be disabled before switching to protected mode because otherwise the CPU could receive an interrupt when there is no valid interrupt table or handlers.
-Once the kernel will set up the protected-mode interrupt infrastructure, interrupts will be disabled again.
+Once the kernel sets up the protected-mode interrupt infrastructure, interrupts are enabled again.

-We will consider only more-less standard use case, when the bootloader does not provide any hooks.
-So we just disable non-maskable interrupts:
+We will consider only a standard use case, when the bootloader does not provide any hooks.
+In this case, we just disable non-maskable interrupts:

 Let's get back to the code.
-We can see in the second line that we are writing the byte 0x0 to the port 0x80.
-After that, a call to the io_delay function occurs. io_delay causes a small delay and looks like:
+In the second line, we set the byte 0x0 to the port 0x80.
+After that, a call to the io_delay function occurs. io_delay causes a little delay and looks like this:

-To output any byte to the port 0x80 should delay exactly 1 microsecond.
-This delay is needed to be sure that the change of the NMI mask has fully taken effect.
-After this delay, the realmode_switch_hook function has finished execution and we can be sure that all interrupts are disabled.
+Writing any byte to port 0x80 introduces a delay of 1 microsecond.
+This delay ensures that the change to the NMI mask has fully taken effect.
+After this delay, all interrupts are disabled.

 The next step is the enable_a20 function, which enables the A20 line.
-Enabling of this line allows kernel to have access above 1 MB.
+Enabling this line allows the kernel to have access to more than 1 megabyte of memory.

-The enable_a20 function is defined in arch/x86/boot/a20.c and tries to enable the A20 gate using the different approaches.
-The first is the a20_test_short function which checks if A20 is already enabled or not using the a20_test function:
+The enable_a20 function is defined in arch/x86/boot/a20.c.
+It enables the A20 gate using the different approaches.
+The first is the a20_test_short function, which checks if A20 is already enabled using the a20_test function:

 To verify whether the A20 line is already enabled or not, the kernel performs a simple memory test.
 It begins by setting the FS register to 0x0000 and the GS register to 0xffff values.
 By doing this, an access to FS:0x200 (A20_TEST_ADDR) points into the very beginning of memory, while an access to GS:0x2010 refers to a location just past the one-megabyte boundary.
 If the A20 line is disabled, the latter will wrap around and point to the same physical address.